sphinx-doc/sphinx/doc/config.rst

            - Using this key may prove incompatible with some LaTeX packages or special document classes which do their own list customization.

-           - The key setting is silently *ignored* in presence of "enumitem".
+           - The key setting is silently *ignored* if ``\usepackage{enumitem}`` is executed inside the document preamble.
 Use then rather the dedicated commands of this LaTeX package.

         .. versionadded:: 1.5
      ``'inputenc'``